xdave/ff/README.md

-ff: a ffmpeg (or ffprobe) command-line parameter builder
+ff: an ffmpeg (or ffprobe) command-line parameter builder
 ========================================================

 Implements useful functions for building params for a call to ffmpeg or ffprobe.